 5.21 East Suffolk Council created ESSL to operate as a Local Authority Trading Company (LATCo) following a thorough review of its partnership with Norse which ended on 30 June 2023.
 Some functions and staff have transferred to the Council, and ESC budget estimates and profiles for 2024/25 are currently based on data of the previous partnership.
-With the new arrangement now in operation, the Council and ESSL are currently working together on the budget for 2024/25.
-Over the budget setting process the Council and ESSL will be working together to build more detailed budget information and it is expected for updates to feed into the MTFS after Quarter 3 of the current year, in readiness for the budget reports in February.
+With the new arrangement now in operation the Council and ESSL are currently working together on the budget for 2024/25.
+Over the budget setting process the Council and ESSL will be working together to build more detailed budget information and it is expected for updates to feed into the MTFS after Quarter 3 of the current year.